 Please refer to the Timetable page on this website.

-Aspiring barristers may also wish to refer to The Fair Recruitment Guide which is designed to help barristers comply with the Bar Standards Board’s equality and diversity rules on recruitment and selection.
+Aspiring barristers may also wish to refer to The Bar Council’s Fair Recruitment Guide which is designed to help barristers comply with the Bar Standards Board’s equality and diversity rules on recruitment and selection.
 Advice on Equality and Diversity matters within the Bar including recruitment is available via the following link: https://www.barcouncil.org.uk/support-for-barristers/equality-diversity-and-inclusion.html.

 Please reset your password by taking the following steps: